kaufland-ecommerce/esque/README.md

 #### Installation on Alpine Linux

-There are no wheels for Alpine Linux, so `esque` require a few extra dependencies to build them during installation.
+There are no wheels for Alpine Linux, so `esque` requires a few extra dependencies to build them during installation.

 ```
 apk add python3-dev py3-pip librdkafka librdkafka-dev g++